Bill O'Reilly: Putin will have to wait for apology over 'killer' remark

 The Fox host's response appears unlikely to satisfy Peskov's call for an apology "from such a respected TV company."

-O'Reilly made the remark about Putin during an interview Sunday with U.S. President Donald Trump.
+O'Reilly made the remark about Putin during an interview that aired Sunday with U.S. President Donald Trump.

 When Trump said he respected Putin, O'Reilly responded: "He's a killer, though.
 Putin's a killer."